 “Power is the central regulator of human interaction…because it creates patterns of deference, reduces conflict, creates division of labor — all things that make our species successful,” wrote Columbia’s Adam Galinsky.

-He evaluated a power-enhancing technique used by Harvard Business School’s Francesca Gino when she interviewed for academic positions at top-tier universities after an initial unsuccessful round of interviews.
+He evaluated a power-enhancing technique used by Francesca Gino of Harvard Business School when she applied for academic positions at top-tier universities after initial unsuccessful interviews.

-Gino wrote a “power prime” by recalling and writing about a time she felt powerful.
+Gino wrote a “power prime” to remind herself of a time she felt powerful.

 She reviewed this prime before she presented a talk and interviewed for academic roles.

-Using this approach, Gino received four job offers from four top universities, in contrast to her previously unsuccessful interview attempts.
+Using this approach, Gino received job offers from four top universities, in contrast to her previously unsuccessful attempts.

-Collaborating with David Dubois of INSEAD, Tilburg University’s Joris Lammers, and Derek Rucker of Northwestern University, they asked job applicants and business school admission to recall and write about a time they felt powerful or powerless.
+Collaborating with David Dubois of INSEAD, Tilburg University’s Joris Lammers, and Derek Rucker of Northwestern University, they asked job applicants and business school admission candidates to write about a time they felt powerful or powerless.

-An earlier post mentioned Sian Beilock’s investigation of writing as a coping tool in stressful academic situations.
+An earlier post highlighted Sian Beilock’s investigation of writing as a coping tool in stressful academic situations.

-Her collaborators at University of Chicago, Vanderbilt, and Pace Universities showed that students could manage test anxiety by writing about their concerns to contain and “off-load” them and to maintain a calm mindset.
+Her collaborators at University of Chicago, Vanderbilt, and Pace Universities showed that students could manage test anxiety by writing about their concerns to maintain a calm mindset.

-These findings suggest that merely recalling an experience of personal power can favorably influence impressions of persuasiveness and perhaps competence and likeability in professional interviews.
+These findings suggest that recalling an experience of personal power can influence impressions of persuasiveness, competence, and likeability in professional interviews.

-This effect can be enhanced by writing about power experiences to increase confidence and positive outlook when working toward desired goals.
+This effect can be enhanced by writing about power experiences to increase confidence and optimism when working toward desired goals.